 Or maybe a composting toilet that separates the solid waste from the liquid?
 Be sure to account for mountains of kitty litter or cedar shavings and having to take a look at your #2 in a plastic bag or container as often as you empty it.

 And then, of course, there is the idea of no toilet at all where you contain your bathroom breaks to pit stops in gas stations and restaurants as you travel or a nice hole in the ground in the middle of the woods.

 To complicate things, there are those of us out there with gastrointestinal diseases (we travel full-time with Crohn’s Disease) where there is no decision about whether or not to have a toilet.
 Instead, the decision was made about which type of toilet fit our lifestyle, space and budget.

 But enough of the toilet talk!
-Or, rather, let’s get started with more toilet talk by sharing our top pick for our campervan toilet and why we thought it was the best.
+Or, rather, let’s get started with more toilet talk by sharing our top pick for our campervan toilet and why we thought it was the best for any van build.

 AFFILIATE DISCLAIMER: This post contains affiliate links for products and services we recommend.
 For more information, read our full affiliate disclosure here.